EVORA-project/evora-ontology/models/docs/DataProvider.md

     description: The identification of the entity type (Class) described by the response to the query
     title: provided entity type
+    comments:
+    - This property defines what the response is about, independent of its serialization.
+      It should reference an ontology class such as EVORAO:Virus, EVORAO:Protein, etc
     related_mappings:
     - dcat:servesDataset
     domain_of: